psety/xflr5-fedora/README.md

 qmake-qt5
 make # will take a while
-sudo make install # create executable sudo ldconfig # make the new shared libraries available
+sudo make install # create executable sudo ldconfig # make the new shared libraries available if not export LD_LIBRARY_PATH=/usr/local/lib
 ```

 At this point, you should be all ready to go.
 You can check by running XFLR5 from the command line: